Alaricdragon/Starlords_Temp/theManyReadmes/LORD_JSON.md

   * "lordGenerator": JsonObject [not required]. the jsonObject is structured as:
     * "generatorID": String. were 'generatorID' is the ID of a generator property (as defined in lordGenerator.json), and String is a classpath to 'starlords\generator\LordBaseDataBuilder.java'
   * [TO DO: this is not yet compleated.
 I require addition data here.]
+*
+* "listeners": JsonObject [not required].
+This is a list of listeners that you want to be added to the lord class.
+  * -NOTE: examples of listeners I should add: lord spawn listener, lord battle listener, lord trade listener, lord capture listener, upgrade listener, and so forth
+    * -this will also enable the ability to change lord data at will. for example: changing the lords fleet name. changing the lords fleet composition. changing the lords used dialog. so on, so forth.